Prenatal Testing During the Second Trimester

 - Prepare comfort/privacy and procedural readiness.

-- Monitor maternal-fetal status after invasive testing and reinforce warning signs.
+- Monitor maternal-fetal status after invasive testing and reinforce warning signs (for example persistent cramping, bleeding, fluid leakage, fever, or decreased fetal movement).

 - Coordinate genetics referral and multidisciplinary planning for abnormal findings.